temporalio/sdk-typescript/CONTRIBUTING.md

 ### Environment setup

 - The TS SDK can be executed on 18, 20 or 22.
 However, we recommend using Node 22 for SDK development.
-  For easier testing while development. you may want to use a version manager, such as [fnm](https://github.com/Schniz/fnm) or [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md).
+  For easier testing during development you may want to use a version manager, such as [fnm](https://github.com/Schniz/fnm) or [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md).

 - To run tests, you will need access to a local Temporal server, e.g. using the